Imitative learning: Imitative learning in humans

 These cues can lead to humans imitating harmful behaviours.
 Copycat suicides occur when the person attempting suicide copies the method of a suicide attempt they had heard about or seen in the media, with a significant rise in attempts seen after celebrity suicides (see Werther effect).
 Suicides can spread through social networks like an epidemic due large groups of people imitating the behaviour of a model or group of models (see Blue Whale Challenge).

+Imitative learning in robotics

+Initiative learning can be used in robotics as an alternative to traditional reinforcement learning.
+Traditional reinforcement learning algorithms start from essentially taking random actions, and are left to figure out the correct sequence of actions to achieve the goal by themselves.
+However, this approach can fail in robotics, where the reward function may be extremely sparse (e.g. the robot either succeeds or fails, no in-between).
+If success requires the robot to complete a complex sequence of actions, the reinforcement learning algorithm may struggle to make progress in training.
+Imitative learning can be used to create a set of successful examples for the reinforcement learning algorithm to learn from by having a human researcher manually pilot the robot, and record the actions taken.
+These successful examples can guide the reinforcement learning algorithm to the right path better than taking purely random actions would.